philip-murray/reactive-manim/README.md

 All three transformation constructors support partial transformation.

-When the `TransformInStages` is provided a subcomponent of an mobject-graph, it uses the complete mobject-graph to construct the transformation, and uses the subcomponent as an ID selection to determine which IDs to animate.
+When `TransformInStages` is provided a subcomponent of an mobject-graph, it uses the complete mobject-graph to construct the transformation, and uses the subcomponent as an ID selection to determine which IDs to animate.

 When provided a subcomponent, the animation generator includes the subcomponent's ID, and recursively includes its descendants in the ID selection.
 For example, in `tex = MathTex("y, "=", Term("e", ["-", "x"])`, passing in the term subcomponent would include an ID selection for: Term, MathString("e"), MathTex("-", "x"), MathString("-") and MathString("x").